 - a.
-Each member body's editorreviewer must check the newly created M-set and D-set for correctness and duplication. - b.
-Member bodiesReviewers should submit their comments in registered IRG documents to the IRG chief editor and technical editor at least two months before the next IRG meeting or according to the IRG approved working schedule. - c.
-The IRG chief editor and technical editor will consolidate the comments and produce a registered IRG document for circulation and discussion at least one month before the next IRG meeting or according to the IRG approved working schedule. - d.
-Submitters must submit response to questionable characters one week before the next IRG meeting. and outside All eexperts are encouraged to prepare and submit supplementary documents to facilitate discussion during the next IRG meeting.
+Each reviewer must check the newly created M-set and D-set for correctness and duplication. - b.
+Reviewers should submit their comments in registered IRG documents to IRG chief editor at least two months before the next IRG meeting or according to IRG approved working schedule. - c.
+IRG chief editor will consolidate the comments and produce a registered IRG document for circulation and discussion at least one month before the next IRG meeting or according to IRG approved working schedule. - d.
+Submitters must submit response to questionable characters one week before the next IRG meeting.
+All experts are encouraged to prepare and submit supplementary documents to facilitate discussion during the next IRG meeting.